| 3. Excluded Factual Evidence The hearing judge excluded certain testimony that Three Angels

 of religious programming.
 But later cases have broadened the

+category of activities that fulfill a religious purpose.
 The Illinois Supreme Court has noted that the definition found

 in Dutsche Evangelisch is unduly narrow, and that it was